MetaArivu/kafka-connect/distributed-connector/README.md

 - Step 3 - Go to bin folder inside kafka installation folder and type below two command in seperate terminal.
   - sh connect-distributed.sh config/file-distributed.properties
   - sh connect-distributed.sh config/file-distributed-2.properties
-  - We have configured rest enpoint to 8083 and 8084.

 - Step 4 - Verify both the worker of Kafka Connect cluster are running using below curl command
   - curl http://localhost:8083/